 It is not difficult to imagine Muhammad, at the peak of his powers, arrogantly demanding that EVERYBODY join the battle lines.
 Then, seeing that the old, the ill and the shoeless were a liability to his army, Allah “revealed” a new verse, V9:91, that abrogated V9:41.

-We are told throughout the Koran that Allah is “all-knowing, all-wise.”
-Sounds to me like Islam’s Allah is pretty stupid not to foresee the problems the sick and indigent would have on Muhammad’s army.
-I also think Allah was pretty stupid not to remove V9:41 from the Koran, as it offers proof to some of us unbelievers that Allah was really Muhammad.
+We are told throughout the Koran that Allah is “all-knowing, all-wise,” yet Islam’s all-knowing Allah was unable to foresee the problems the sick and indigent would have on Muhammad’s army.
+I also think it was very unwise for Allah not to remove V9:41 from the Koran, as it offers proof to some of us unbelievers that Allah was really Muhammad.

 This is reinforced by the belief that the Koran has always existed, unchanged, just like it is.
 Since many verses are specific to the time of revelation, it is obvious Allah can see into the future.
 Surely, an omniscient Allah would have avoided this trivial mistake.

 By the way, 9:91 is the only verse I could find in the entire Koran that effected a merciful change from the verse abrogated.